-- a characterization of fish populations on the basis of species and life stage, including information on the surveys carried out by the proponent and the source of data available (e.g. location of sampling stations, catch methods, date of catches, species); - a list of any fish or invertebrate species at risk that are known to be present; - a description of the habitat by homogeneous sections or components of interest (e.g., grass bed, ditch, etc.), including the length of the section, width of the channel from the high water mark, water depths, type of substrate (sediments), aquatic and riparian vegetation, and photos or videos; - a description of natural obstacles or existing structures (e.g. water crossings) that hinder the free passage of fish; - maps, at a suitable scale, indicating the surface area of potential or confirmed fish habitat for spawning, nursery, feeding, overwintering, migration routes, etc. These data must be related to the water depths (bathymetry) to identify the extent of the littoral zone of the water bodies; - the description and location of suitable habitats for special-status fish species that appear on federal and provincial lists and that are found or are likely to be found in the study area.
-Although the Yellow Perch is not on those lists, the species is of particular concern at the regional level.
-The proponent must describe the habitats that are favourable for this species.
+- a characterization of fish populations on the basis of species and life stage, including information on the surveys carried out by the proponent and the source of data available (for example, location of sampling stations, catch methods, date of catches, species); - a list of any fish or invertebrate species at risk that are known to be present, including, but not limited to the Copper Redhorse, the Channel Darter, the Eastern Sand Darter, the River Redhorse, the Bridle Shiner and the Northern Brook Lamprey. - a description, including photos or videos, of the habitats, including critical habitats under the Fisheries Act, suitable to special-status species that appear on federal and provincial lists and found or are likely to be found in the study area.
+The description of habitats must be by homogeneous sections or components of interest (for example, grass bed, ditch, etc.), including the length of the section, water depths, type of substrate (sediments), the presence, abundance and diversity of aquatic and riparian vegetation, benthos and phytoplankton; - a description of natural obstacles or existing structures (for example, water crossings) that hinder the free passage of fish; - maps, at a suitable scale, indicating the surface area of potential or confirmed fish habitat or their components for spawning, nursery, feeding, overwintering, migration routes, etc. These data must be related to the water depths (bathymetry) to identify the extent of the littoral zone of the water bodies; - the description and location of suitable habitats for special-status fish species that appear on federal and provincial lists and that are found or are likely to be found in the study area.
 Note that certain intermittent streams or wetlands may constitute fish habitat or contribute indirectly to fish habitat.
 The absence of fish at the time of the survey does not irrefutably indicate an absence of fish habitat.